Kunstbanause/Last64/last64_bloom/TASKS.md

 - Different enemy types
     - Shooter
     - etc...
-- Fix title image behind debug start menu
 - Rework upgrade menu to feature icons and a grid. some descp. text on the side so less tect is on the screen.
 Show upgrade levels on the icon.
 Buy, refund, etc buttons at the bottom
-- Show a little icon left of the upgrade in the upgrade menu
 - Intro with camera movement
 - Characters: z to shoot, dash, etc...
 - Colored debug text (Should work with the font styles)